 - You have a wide choice of unlocking companies to choose from

-A network unlock is the only way to safely unlock iPhone 5, 5S or 5C.
+This is the only way to safely unlock your device.

-This is the best way to unlock your iPhone 5 safely:
+Rest assure this is the best way to unlock your iPhone safely:

-- Request your iPhone 5 unlock from a reputable supplier
+- Request your unlock from a reputable supplier

-- Wait 3-5 days for the unlock to be processed
+- Wait 3-5 days for it to be processed

-- Finalise the unlock by following the instructions provided
+- Finalise the it by following the instructions provided

 - Test it worked!